James Ware (judge)

 William James Ware (born November 2, 1946) is a retired United States district judge of the United States District Court for the Northern District of California.

 Early life and education

 Born in Birmingham, Alabama, Ware received a Bachelor of Arts degree in 1969 from California Lutheran University and a Juris Doctor from Stanford Law School in 1972.
 Ware was a United States Army Reserve Second Lieutenant in 1972 and also served in the United States Army as a Military Police Officer in 1973.
 Ware also served as a United States Army Reserve Captain in the Military Police from 1973 to 1986 after graduating from Stanford Law School.

 Career

 From 1972 until 1988, Ware worked as an attorney in private practice in Palo Alto, California.
 From 1988 to 1990, Ware was a judge on the Santa Clara County Superior Court.
-Ware teaches Civil Procedure at Lincoln Law School of San Jose and Santa Clara University School of Law.
-Ware is also an instructor of Electronic Evidence and Federal Courts at Golden Gate University School of Law.
+Ware previously taught Civil Procedure at Lincoln Law School of San Jose and Santa Clara University School of Law, and currently works in arbitration and mediation at JAMS in Northern California.